Billy1203/YihengXUE.github.io/_pages/about.md

 With one year as a research assistant at SUSTech and two years at a startup, I bring hands-on experience from both academia and the startup world.
 I’ve also enjoyed serving as a teaching assistant for six courses at undergraduate and master’s levels.
 Beyond tech, I have delved into the financial industry, completing an internship at an accounting firm, receiving a job offer from PwC, and working on AI industry investment research at a private equity (PE) fund, which has given me a deep understanding of the startup process and entrepreneurial experience, including insights into venture capital (VC).

 My research passions lie in machine learning, pattern recognition, robotics perception, and computer vision.
 When I’m not buried in research, you’ll find me snapping photos 📷, hiking 🚶, playing soccer ⚽️, or playing computer 🧑‍💻.
-Check out my photos and illustrations [here](https://unsplash.com/@billyxue).
+Check out my photos and illustrations [here 🔞](https://unsplash.com/@billyxue).

 Got an idea or want to collaborate?
 Let’s talk! :):):)